Creatures

 Creature I

 Known for its procedural workflow, I was eager to gain a deeper understanding of its possibilities.
-Experimenting with multiple-layered organic simulations proved to be a fascinating process, during which I gained valuable insights into creating and applying masks to achieve the final result.
+Experimenting with multilayered organic simulations proved a fascinating process, during which I gained valuable insights into how to create and apply masks to achieve the final result.

 Creature II